 Fresh is our Salad & Deli bar where you can build your own salad or sandwich the way you like it.
-Fresh also has two soups make fresh every morning.
-The
+Fresh also has two soups made fresh every morning.

-Guilt Free station offers homemade pastries, cookies, brownies and delicate desserts made from scratch every morning.
+Guilt station offers homemade pastries, cookies, brownies and delicate desserts made from scratch every morning.